sufyanshk/sufyanshk.github.io/_projects/2_project.md

 We studied 36 equiatomic binary refractory alloys and found that the enthalpy of formation should be within -120 meV/Atom to +120 meV/Atom for the alloys to be intrinsically ductile.
 The large enthalpy of formation requirement should be compensated by a sufficiently large entropy.

+The SQS'es are generated using the code given at <a href="/generate_sqs">generate_sqs repository</a>.
+The E-cut and K-point convergence can be done using the code given at <a href="/scripts">scripts repostiory</a>.
+The same repository can be used to calculate the lattice parameter.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">
         {% include figure.html path="assets/img/2_project/workflow.jpg" title="workflow" class="img-fluid rounded z-depth-1" %}